imisrac/aldihomework/1_task/manual_test.md

 **Expected Result:**

-* The shopping list should display “Tomatoes” in Browser B as well, synced with Browser A.
+* The shopping list should display “chocolate” in Browser B as well, synced with Browser A.

 **Actual Result:**

 * The shopping list in Browser B is empty.
-* Items added in Browser A are not reflected across sessions/devices.

 **Attachments:**

-* Screenshot from Browser A showing “Tomatoes” in the shopping list.
+* Screenshot from Browser A showing “chocolate” in the shopping list.
 * Screenshot from Browser B showing an empty shopping list.
 * Console logs from both browsers.